googleforgames/clean-chat/README.md

 This gaming solution offers a configurable framework for analyzing chat/text messages and audio.

+**What Antidoe is not**

+Antidote is not a specific model for detecting toxicity.
+It is a <i>framework</i> where users can train and deploy their own ML model or they can build upon our pre-trained base models.

 These components make up the solution architecture:

-**1. Collectors**

-Collectors are modular components that are used to capture and route data, such as text, audio, or gameplay data, from 3rd party services into the Antidote framework.
-The objective is to build up a pluggable repo of modules that connect to various services as well as generalized collectors that listen for standard UDP or TCP traffic (as an example).
-Collectors will be built and open sourced based on demand.

-**2. API Endpoints**
+**1. API Endpoints**

 Antidote contains an an API Endpoint, that works with ESPv2 for OpenAPI.
 These API Endpoints allow chats and audio files to be passed into the Antidote framework through a secure, monitored service.
 The component is based on [Google Cloud Endpoints with ESPv2](https://cloud.google.com/endpoints/docs/openapi/tutorials).

+**2. Cloud Functions**

+Cloud Functions are used as part of this architecture to trigger serverless functions used as part of the event-driven pipeline.
+These functions are used for parsing data, performing quality checks, calling ML-based APIs (such as the Speech-to-text API), or a variety of other tasks.

 **3. Scoring Engine**

 The Scoring Engine is based on Apache Beam, which enables an open source, unified model for defining both batch and streaming data processing pipelines.
 The objective of the Scoring Engine is to analyze, score, and flag toxic or disruptive behavior.
 It is based on a serverless design pattern, which allows the service to scale to meet varying data traffic patterns and demand.
 A unique feature of this deployment, is The Scoring Engine is a hydrid model based on a swappable ML model plus heuristic rules to bias or set business specific thresholds.
 [Google Cloud Dataflow](https://cloud.google.com/dataflow/docs/concepts), which is a managed service for Apache Beam, is used to deploy and scale the Scoring Engine.

-**4. Cloud Functions**

-Cloud Functions are used as part of this architecture to trigger serverless functions used as part of the event-driven pipeline.
-These functions are used for parsing data, performing quality checks, calling ML-based APIs (such as the Speech-to-text API), or a variety of other tasks.

-**5. ML Model Pipeline**
+**4. ML Model Pipeline**

 The pipeline module orchestrates training and orchestration of the toxicity model.